memento-ai/Memento/apps/add-path-comments/README.md

 # @memento-ai/add-path-comments

 ## Description
 This package is a utility application that adds or updates the "Path" comment at the top of TypeScript files in the Memento project.
-The "Path" comment is a comment that specifies the relative path of the file from the project root directory.
+The "Path" comment specifies the relative path of the file from the project root directory.

 ## Key Features
 - Automatically adds a "Path" comment to TypeScript files that do not have one.
 - Updates the "Path" comment in TypeScript files where it already exists but is outdated.
 - Skips non-TypeScript files.
+- Uses the Git repository to identify tracked files for processing.

 ## Usage and Examples
 To use this utility, navigate to the root directory of the Memento project and run the following command: